 What's new about storage

-We've made some key enhancements to admin experiences for the Power Platform admin center and the Dynamics 365 admin center:
+We've made some key enhancements to admin experiences for the Power Platform admin center:

 - Storage reporting is based on customer licenses and capacity add-ons.